 To help keep everyone safe at Newport Roman Villa;

 A QR code will be available for the site to register your visit.
 If you do not have the NHS App you can leave your name and contact number instead.
 The data will be held securely and deleted after 21 days.
 The data will not be used for any other purpose than NHS Test and Trace.

 We encourage the wearing of face coverings within Villa.

 During your visit we advise that you continue to maintain social distancing with other visitors.

 If you or a member of your household has any COVID-19 symptoms or has been in contact with someone that has the virus, please do not visit the villa.

 Hand sanitiser will be provided throughout the site.

-Welcome to Newport Roman Villa a 1,700 year old farmhouse and a Scheduled Ancient Monument in the care of the Isle of Wight Council Heritage Service.
+Welcome to Newport Roman Villa a 1,700 year old farmhouse and a Scheduled Ancient Monument in the care of our Heritage Service.
 Discovered in 1926 when the owner of a nearby house dug foundations for a garage, subsequent excavations revealed extensive remains of a late Romano-British farmhouse built around 280 AD.
 The well-preserved remains at Newport Roman Villa provide a fascinating insight into country life in third century Britain.
 The Villa has a superb bath suite with, under floor heating and remnants of mosaic floors.
-Sections of the Villa have been reconstructed to illustrate the building materials used; you can peep into a Roman kitchen and see a slave preparing a Roman feast.
-The villa has a hands-on activity room where you can make a mosaic, repair a broken pot or weave a blanket.
+Sections of the Villa have been reconstructed to illustrate the building materials used; you can peep into a Roman kitchen and see preparations for a Roman feast.
 Discover the plants Romans would have used in the beautiful herb garden.